mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 the mission, the thearch is vacationing and his palace is drifting slowly across the wilderness.

-The palace is circular, just over 50 metres in diameter, with the first deck shaped like a flat ring.
-This ring is surmounted by a golden dome, 33 metres in diameter.
+The palace is circular, just over 50 meters in diameter, with the first deck shaped like a flat ring.
+This ring is surmounted by a golden dome, 33 meters in diameter.
 The second through fourth decks curved around the rear of this dome and are topped by a tall broadcast tower.
 The underside of the ring is wrapped in a gleaming grating, which acts as a catwalk and support for the engineers who must maintain the grav